 Fold and Unfold

 The stroller folds with two seats attached which is not always found in the competition.
-The fold is relatively easy if not instinctive and after you unlock the frame (above left) it folds in on itself.
+The fold is relatively easy, if not instinctive, and after you unlock the frame (above left), it folds in on itself.
 The stroller has an auto-lock(above right) and self-stands.

 The single-action brakes on the Xpand have a rocker-style pedal on the right side of the rear axle area.
 The pedal is easy to access and smoothly set and release without problems.
 The Pivot earns one of the best results for brakes in the group.

 The storage bin is easy to access no matter how many seats you are using and there is good access from most sides.
 The bin fit our extra-large diaper bag but it only has a 10 lb weight limit which could be too low for supplies for two children.
 This is not as high as the UPPAbaby Vista v2 Double that holds up to 30 lbs.

 The harness has a chintzy feel and it has a more convoluted rethread height adjustment that is harder to manage than much of the competition.
 However, the buckle works well and the other adjustments for fit are straightforward.
 With any luck, you won't be making height changes often.

-The Pivot accepts two infant car seats or 2 toddler seats or a combination of both.
+The Pivot accepts two infant car seats or two toddler seats or a combination of both.
 The seats can face forward (below left) or back toward the parents with the ability for them to face away from one another or toward one another.
 The connection adapters for the second seat are already a part of the stroller and remain attached so there is no risk of losing parts.

 Car Seat Compatibility